wsor4035/dev.luanti.org/content/for-players/chat.md

 /msg <player> <message>
 ```

 Replace `<message>` by your actual message and `<player>` by the name of the player you want to send the message to.
-The message won’t be publicly visible in the chatlog and only appears to you and the other player.
+The message won’t be publicly visible in the chat log and only appears to you and the other player.
 Be aware that direct messages are not _really_ secret, some people could still, in principle, intercept them.

 Example: If your name is “Alberto” and you entered `/msg Presto I want to show you my hidden chest.`, then this will appear in the chat log of Presto: